TalkingQuickly/talkingquickly.github.io/_drafts/2021-04-05-deploying-rails-vps-capistrano-systemd.md

 ## Next

-We can now continue to [deploying our Rails application with Capistrano](deploying-rails-to-a-vps-with-capistrano-and-systemd)
+Assuming everything has gone well, we can now continue to [deploying our Rails application with Capistrano](deploying-rails-to-a-vps-with-capistrano-and-systemd)

+If you've run into any issues, please feel free to ping me on Twitter where I'm [@talkingquickly](https://www.twitter.com/talkingquickly) or open an issue on the [sample code repository](https://github.com/TalkingQuickly/rails-server-template) and I'll do my best to help.